 The best thing to start knowing them is finding out the demographics of the residents.
-Are majority of them working professionals or retirees?
+Are the majority of them working professionals or retirees?
 Do most of them have kids or about to have kids?
 The more you can relate to them, the better you will feel.

 Research about its homeowner’s complaints

 No condominium is built and managed perfectly.
 Few of these flaws are understandable and can go unnoticed.
 But some are way too obvious that it bothers others.
 Of course, you don’t want to know those things right after deciding to take a new unit.
-It would be a wise move to do a quick research on things residents complain most.
+It would be a wise move to do quick research on things residents complain most.

 Once you got a glimpse of these complaints, ask your agent about it and see how it goes.
-They might be in the processes of solving it, just right in time for you to have your new unit.
+They might be in the process of solving it, just right in time for you to have your new unit.

 Understand the monthly condo dues

 This is one thing most new homeowners ignore.
 You shouldn’t.
 Even if the condo dues sound so cheap, you have to know what the coverage is.
-Not all agents can thoroughly explain this, but if you are eager and curious, they will take time to give a short summary of where your fees go.
+Not all agents can thoroughly explain this, but if you are eager and curious, they will take the time to give a short summary of where your fees go.
 In this way, you will have a clear understanding of why you need to pay for it.

 Be informed of management rules and restrictions

 Here’s the crucial part and mostly, the part where you’ll finally decide whether to move forward with buying the unit or not.
-Make sure you are aware of the rules and regulations of condo’s management.
+Make sure you are aware of the rules and regulations of the condo’s management.
 This may be for unit renovations, pets, monthly or quarterly gathering for residents, use of amenities, security, etc. This covers a very wide scope but once you get to know it all, this will make you at ease with your decision.